-- Company's ability to generate sufficient cash flows to support capital expansion plans and general operating activities; - Changes in consumer preferences; - Changes in demand that are weather related, particular in areas outside of California; - Competitive products and pricing pressures and the Company's ability to gain or maintain share of sales in the marketplace as a result of actions by competitors; - The introduction of new products;
+- o Company's ability to generate sufficient cash flows to support capital expansion plans and general operating activities; - Changes in consumer preferences; - O Changes in demand that are weather related, particular in areas outside of California; - O Competitive products and pricing pressures and the Company's ability to gain or maintain share of sales in the marketplace as a result of actions by competitors; - o The introduction of new products; - Laws and regulations, and/or any changes therein, including changes in accounting standards, taxation requirements (including tax rate changes, new tax laws and revised tax law interpretations) and environmental laws as well as the Federal Food Drug and Cosmetic Act, the Dietary Supplement Health and Education Act, and regulations made thereunder or in connection therewith, especially those that may affect the way in which the Company's products are marketed and/or labeled, including the contents thereof, as well as laws and regulations or rules made or enforced by the Food and Drug Administration and/or the Bureau of Alcohol, Tobacco and Firearms and/or Federal Trade Commission and/or certain state regulatory agencies; - o Changes in the cost and availability of raw materials and the ability to maintain favorable supply arrangements and relationships and procure timely and/or adequate production of all or any of the Company's products; - o The Company's ability to achieve earnings forecasts, which may be based on projected volumes and sales of many product types and/or new products, certain of which are more profitable than others.
+There can be no assurance that the Company will achieve projected levels or mixes of product sales;

-- Laws and regulations, and/or any changes therein, including changes in accounting standards, taxation requirements (including tax rate changes, new tax laws and revised tax law interpretations) and environmental laws as well as the Federal Food Drug and Cosmetic Act, the Dietary Supplement Health and Education Act, and regulations made thereunder or in connection therewith, especially those that may affect the way in which the Company's products are marketed and/or labeled, including the contents thereof, as well as laws and regulations or rules made or enforced by the Food and Drug Administration and/or the Bureau of Alcohol, Tobacco and Firearms and/or Federal Trade Commission and/or certain state regulatory agencies; - Changes in the cost and availability of raw materials and the ability to maintain favorable supply arrangements and relationships and procure timely and/or adequate production of all or any of the Company's products; - The Company's ability to achieve earnings forecasts, which may be based on projected volumes and sales of many product types and/or new products, certain of which are more profitable than others.
-There can be no assurance that the Company will achieve projected levels or mixes of product sales; - The Company's ability to penetrate new markets; - The marketing efforts of distributors of the Company's products, most of which distribute products that are competitive with the products of the Company: - Unilateral decisions by distributors, grocery chains, specialty chain stores, club stores and other customers to discontinue carrying all or any of the Company's products that they are carrying at any time; - The terms and/or availability of the Company's credit facilities and the actions of its creditors; - The effectiveness of the Company's advertising, marketing and promotional - The Company's ability to make suitable arrangements for the co-packing of any of its products including, but not limited to, its energy and functional drinks in 8.3-ounce slim cans, smoothies in 11.5-ounce cans, E20 Energy Water, Energade, Monster energy drinks, soy smoothies, sparkling orangeades and lemonades in glass bottles and other products.
+- o The Company's ability to penetrate new markets; - o The marketing efforts of distributors of the Company's products, most of which distribute products that are competitive with the products of the Company; - O Unilateral decisions by distributors, grocery chains, specialty chain stores, club stores and other customers to discontinue carrying all or any of the Company's products that they are carrying at any time; - O The terms and/or availability of the Company's credit facilities and the actions of its creditors; - o The effectiveness of the Company's advertising, marketing and promotional programs; - The Company's ability to make suitable arrangements for the co-packing of any of its products including, but not limited to, its energy and functional drinks in 8.3-ounce slim cans and 16-ounce cans, smoothies in 11.5-ounce cans, E20 Energy Water, Energade, Monster energy drinks, soy smoothies, sparkling orangeades and lemonades in glass bottles, sparkling apple cider in 1.5-liter magnum glass bottles and other products.